spcourse/getaltheorie/en/1001-primes/index.md

 > Maybe it is weird or annoying to write a program, after which you find out that it doesn't work correctly.
 That is a programmers fate: it's just incredibly difficult to precisely formulate an algorithm and instantly convert it into functioning code.
 Sometimes you've forgotten an exception or edge case, but just as easily you've made a typo somewhere.
 Keep in mind even the best programmers have to deal with this!

-## Step 4: does it really work?

-Once again carefully read the specification at the top of the assignment and make sure your program works exactly as specified.

-Then you're all set to test:

-  checkpy prime

-## Step 5: small optimizations

-We started out as simple as possible, to get to a *correct* program as soon as possible (checked by `checkpy`).
-But through some mathematical insight we could do some small optimizations, increasing the speed of the program.

-* Except for 2, *even* numbers are never a prime number (this should only be a small adjustment to your code).

-* If you find a divisor (that is not 1 or the number itself), there is no reason to look for any other divisors, it is already certain that number is not a prime.

 ## Hints

 * You only need the Python elements you've learned up until now to correctly implement this program!